Children’s Religious Exploration

 CRE for March 2025

 The Religious Exploration program continues to lift up the long-loved Unitarian Universalist commitment to “deeds, not creeds” while connecting to the core value of love.
-This month children will be exploring The Practice of Trust
+The theme this month is The Practice of Joy.
+All month long, the children’s group will be looking at where joy can be found.

-Soulful Home is an ongoing parent group meeting the third Sunday of each month following the service.
+Soulful Home is an ongoing parent group meeting that usually meets the third Sunday of each month following the service.
+However, because the third Sunday of April is Easter, Soulful Home has been moved to April 13th.
 Parents are invited to bring a sack lunch for themselves and for their child(ren).
 Children will remain up in the Matan Building for childcare while parents meet to build community and explore the Soulful Home resources.
 Soulful Home is a program through Soul Matters that supports families as they explore the sacred in everyday spaces by providing materials to help parents integrate Unitarian Universalism into everyday home life.

 Creativity Matters